 Charity – one of our four values…

-The values of Freemasonry are based on friendship, charity, integrity, and respect.
+The values of Freemasonry are based on integrity, friendship, respect and charity.
 Freemasons are taught to practice charity and to care, not only for their own, but also for the community as a whole – by both charitable giving and voluntary efforts and works as individuals.
 The United Grand Lodge of England supports many national and international charities.

-Within the Provincial Grand Lodge of Bedfordshire, our efforts are focussed mainly on smaller local ones within the county of Bedfordshire.
+Within the Provincial Grand Lodge of Bedfordshire, our efforts are focussed mainly on smaller local charities within the county of Bedfordshire.

 Teddies for Loving Care